edqx/microwave/README.md

 - [x] Populate dynamic values

 ## License
-All microwave code s under the MIT license.
+All microwave code is under the MIT license.